-- How to conduct and document adequate, reliable, and impartial investigations - How to interview persons who may have been subjected to sexual violence - What types of conduct constitute sexual violence, including same-sex violence - · How drugs and alcohol can affect the ability to consent - The importance of accountability and remedial actions for individuals found responsible for sexual violence - Cultural awareness regarding how sexual violence may affect students differently - How trauma and defense mechanisms can appear in the conduct process - Common societal misperceptions about sexual violence
+- How to conduct and document adequate, reliable, and impartial investigations - How to interview persons who may have been subjected to sexual violence - What types of conduct constitute sexual violence, including same-sex violence - How drugs and alcohol can affect the ability to consent - The importance of accountability and remedial actions for individuals found responsible for sexual violence - Cultural awareness regarding how sexual violence may affect students differently - How trauma and defense mechanisms can appear in the conduct process - Common societal misperceptions about sexual violence the respondent.

-In this method, students' rights are protected, although there may not be a face-to-face meeting involving both the complainant and the respondent.
 Instead, the parties have the opportunity to meet with the investigator, where they have the chance to review and respond to the case information at the designated time(s).
 The case information is summarized in a final report that contains the investigation summary as well as any refutation or response provided by either party after their review of it.